Board and Leadership

 Charles M. Spinning

-Spinning attended Ohio University, where he earned a bachelor's degree in health care and a master's degree in health care administration.
+A graduate of Ohio University, Spinning has a bachelor’s in health care and a master’s degree in health care administration.

 Citizens Advisory Committee